 Verizon Wireless announced a national rollout of BroadbandAccess service in January 2004.
 It uses a 3G CDMA technology called 1xEvDO (Evolution Data Optimized).
-It offers typical download speeds of 300-500 kbps, with bursts up to 2 Mbps, and upload speeds from 40-60 kbps.
+It offers typical download speeds of 300-500 kbps, with bursts up to 2 Mbps, and upload speeds of 40-60 kbps.
 Maximum possible speed varies.
 Speed declines with distance from a cell site and is limited to 1.54 Mbps at cell sites with backhaul limitations.
 The number of users on the access network may also affect maximum possible speed.

-BroadbandAccess service is bundled with NationalAccess for \$79.99 a month for unlimited access.
+BroadbandAccess service is bundled with NationalAccess for \$80 a month for unlimited access.
 The services are not intended for use with data intensive server devices and computer applications, since the bandwidth per cell node is limited.

-Upgrades of Verizon Wireless cell sites in Cumberland to support 1xEvDO are not currently scheduled, but 1xRTT service is available.
+Upgrades of Verizon Wireless cell sites to support 1xEvDO are not scheduled, but 1xRTT service should be available from all Verizon cell sites.